Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 Even for other library programming that HBO Max is promoting without a current streaming home in Canada, like The West Wing (also a Warner Bros. series), there has not yet been any indication that Crave will be acquiring those rights.

-HBO Max made a big splash when it announced that it would be the first U.S. streaming service to carry the catalogue of Studio Ghibli animated films like My Neighbor Totoro, Spirited Away, and Howl's Moving Castle.
+Speculation began after HBO Max announced that it would be the first U.S. streaming service to carry the catalogue of Studio Ghibli animated films like My Neighbor Totoro, Spirited Away, and Howl's Moving Castle.
 Netflix then followed up in early 2020, announcing it had secured global rights to these films outside the U.S., Canada and Japan.

 This, of course, left two big holes: Japan (which is of course Studio Ghibli's home market, and where it might be constrained by existing domestic distribution contracts, or perhaps just seeking a more lucrative domestic streaming deal), and Canada.